ShurimasKitten/HomoclinicContinuation_COCO/README.md

 ```

 ### Two-parameter bifurcation diagram
+The bifurcation diagram displays a homoclinic bifurcation branch, labeled `Hom`.
 Shown in the bifurcation diagram is a homoclinic bifurcation branch `Hom`.
-Also shown are curves `H` of Hopf bifurcation and `S` of saddle-node bifurcation of equilibria; they are not explained here.
+Also shown are the curves `H` of Hopf bifurcation and `S` of saddle-node bifurcation of equilibria; however, these are not discussed here.

 # Known bugs and TODO